Apple CEO says company will 'look at' manufacturing in Indonesia - ExBulletin

 “We talked about the president's desire to see manufacturing in the country, and that's something we'll look at,” Cook told reporters after the meeting.

-The Widodos administration has worked for years to bring manufacturing to the country to spur economic development, while Apple is looking to diversify its supply chains away from China, where most of its smartphones and tablets are assembled.
+Widodo's administration has worked for years to bring manufacturing to the country to drive economic development, while Apple is looking to diversify its supply chains away from China, where most of its smartphones and tablets are assembled.

 The company began moving some of its production to countries like Vietnam and, more recently, Indiaafter closures to fight COVID-19 in China repeatedly disrupted company shipments.